dfarje/seclinux/content/posts/firstpost.md

 I'm mostly writing this blog to document my own learning process.
 In the past I have kept notes in various proprietary formats which made it harder for me to switch to other note taking or documentation solutions.
 If I'm lucky I will have the priviledge of educating someone out there who is looking for the information I post here.

 ## About me
 My name is David no fancy aliases just @symtex.
 I work as a network and cybersecurity engineer with a background in coding.
 I spent many years deploying/operating/automating/securing networks and datacenters for many customers in Latin America some in USA and Europe.
-I been toying around with Linux and networking since I was 14 years old.
+I've been tinkering with Linux and networking since I was 14 years old.
 I'm 40 at the time of this writing so you know I have a few stories to tell.